jsaizant/ETEREX-REBEL/README.md

 This repository contains the code for the modelling and evaluation of our BART-based model that is capable of performing end-to-end temporal relation extraction in clinical narratives as a sequence-to-sequence task.

 The pre-trained model and part of the code are based on the REBEL framework (Cabot, 2021).
-The corpus was retrieved from the i2b2 2012 Temporal Relations Task (Sun, 2013).
+The corpus was retrieved from the i2b2 2012 Temporal Relation Task (Sun, 2013).

 ## Paper